iskendria-pub/iskendria/README.md

 ## Reviews

 AX-2500: A Review, see AX-1580, has the following properties:
+* id.
 * The manuscript it is about.
 * One author.
 * Hash of text.
+* Format of text.
 * Judgement.
 * isUsedByEditor (see AX-1590).

 AX-2510: The Judgement in a review can be "ACCEPTED" or "REJECTED".
 There is no judgement for review requested, because a new version is treated here as a new manuscript.

 AX-2520: The order of reviews is not important.
-Each order of adding reviews should result in the same bytes stored on the blockchain.

 AX-2530: A review is not editable.